 - Where possible, all doors belonging to the emergency egress system should be opened without a key or other unlocking device.
-If this is not possible, these doors should be easy to open. - Egress routes should be always be kept clear from any kind of obstacles, including external obstacles for example snow. - Stairs must have at least one handrail.
-Parapets must be at least 1 m from floor or from the center of the step. - Steps should have anti-slip strips. - All passages along egress routes should be at least 80 cm wide (Does not include handrails when no more than 8cm from the wall).
+If this is not possible, these doors should be easy to open. - Egress routes should be always be kept clear from any kind of obstacles, including external obstacles like for example snow. - Stairs must have at least one handrail.
+Parapets must be at least 1 m from floor or from the center of the step. - Stairs with slippery surfaces must have steps and landings with anti-slip strips. - All passages along egress routes should be at least 80 cm wide (does not include handrails when no more than 8 cm from the wall).